harrisonfloam/local-rag/README.md

 # local-rag

-A Python project for simple, no strings attached local RAG.
+A Python project for simple, full customizable local RAG - with no strings attached.

 # Getting started